-Living amongst the first-year students is one upper-class Residential Student Leader (RSL) per hall.
-This student will aid first-years by introducing Haverford’s campus and academics along with serving as a guide throughout the entire year.
+Living among the new students is one Residential Community Advisor (RCA) per hall.
+This returning student will aid first-year and transfer students by introducing Haverford’s campus and academics along with serving as a guide as part of the year-long Customs program.

 Living at Haverford

 Residential Life and Housing policies and procedures can be found within the Residential Life Handbook, a resource for the students, faculty, staff, and the administration of Haverford College.

 All students are assigned a campus mailbox, which is located in Whitehead Campus Center.
 Your mailing address is:

 Note: Packages may not arrive at Haverford earlier than August 1.
 Your campus mailbox and room numbers are not part of your mailing address.